GuoweiWu4279/saas-sales-profitability-analysis/README.md

 - Specific products drive losses within APJ despite strong global performance

 ## Outputs
-Cleaned and aggregated datasets are exported to the `output/` folder for visualization and BI tools.
+- Cleaned and aggregated datasets are exported to the `output/` folder for visualization and BI tools.
+- Graphs and Story created in `Tableau/` folder for visualization and presentation.